Do’s and Don’ts of Operating an Aerial Work Platorm

 - Tire tread wear and pressure

-Also check the AWP for hazards such as a slippery surface or unsafe guardrails.
+Also, check the aerial work platform for hazards such as a slippery surface or unsafe guardrails.

 Never exceed the load rating of an aerial lift wheel.
 The wheel manufacturer sets this rating, and can be contacted with any questions.
 If the rating is not available, don’t use the wheel.
 Exceeding the rating can compromise the function of the AWP and cause the ground underneath to give way.

 Never let the pressure to complete a job keep you from following safety guidelines.
-Don’t use an aerial lift on an incline or hill except under these conditions:
+Don’t use an aerial work platform on an incline or hill except under these conditions: